benmvp/react-workshop/10-styling/README.md

 # Step 10 - Styling

 The goal of this step is to apply CSS styling to all of the components.
 There are many ways to style React components, but CSS classes are probably the simplest and most familiar.
-In certain cases we'll want to conditionally apply CSS classes based on props.
+In certain cases we'll want to _conditionally_ apply CSS classes based on prop values.
 We'll make use of the very helpful [`classnames`](https://github.com/JedWatson/classnames) library.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).